- Studying Law at Yale

-Stephanie Spangler, Deputy Provost for Health Affairs & Academic Integrity, oversees and provides leadership for the activities of the Title IX coordinators, the administrators who carry out investigations, compliance-related responsibilities and reporting.
+Elizabeth Conklin, Associate Vice President for Institutional Equity, Accessibility, and Belonging, oversees and provides leadership for the activities of the Title IX coordinators, the administrators who carry out investigations, compliance-related responsibilities and reporting.
 She also leads the university’s efforts in relation to campus climate and gender, and oversees education and training campus-wide on sex discrimination and sexual misconduct.

 The University-Wide Committee on Sexual Misconduct (UWC)